CertficateDAO/CertficateDAO/README.md

 2. Adequate ability to analyze a DeFi project
 3. Be able to endorse the "signature right" for the relevant DeFi project

-## Why is CertficateDAO
+## Why is CertificateDAO
-## How can CertficateDAO do
+## How can CertificateDAO

 ## About Certificate

-CertficateDAO provides two capability endorsements:：
+CertificateDAO provides two capability endorsements:：
 -  DFA - Decentralized Finance Analyst
 -  SCA - Smart Contract Auditor